“It’s been exciting, moving from paper to disk format.

 formatting was a simple, if tedious process.

-I wanted to give my new PDFs covers, so I grabbed the banner from an old Gazette scan, did a little font research, and came up with a layout similar to that of the magazines that were published in 1983.
+I wanted to give my new PDFs covers, so I grabbed the banner from an old Gazette scan, did a little font research, and came up with a cover layout inspired by the magazines that were published in 1983.
 To honour the historical significance of Chris Ryan's work, I embedded his cover images on my covers.
-I added screenshots of the ads and some of the programs included on each disk.
+Inside each issue, I added screenshots of the ads and some of the programs included on disk.
 I also restored the masthead for the disks that omitted it so that the proper people could have credit for their work.

-Typesetting all 14 Gazette Disks took a while—about six weeks—but I enjoyed the opportunity to familiarize myself with their contents.
-I felt a bit like I was publishing these magazines myself back in the nineties, making this process a real nostalgia trip.
-I kind of miss my pretend publishing gig now that it's over but I don't think I want to go through all this again.
+Typesetting all 14 Gazette Disks took a while—about six weeks—but I enjoyed having a chance to familiarize myself with their contents.
+I felt a bit like I was publishing these magazines myself back in the nineties—a lot of work but also a real nostalgia trip.
+Now that it's over, I kind of miss my pretend publishing gig, but I don't think I want to go through all this effort a second time.
 Sorry, Fender.
-Somebody else will have to deal with the 241 issues of Loadstar.
+Somebody else will have to print out the 241 issues of Loadstar.

 Archive of the new Gazette Disk transcriptions.